PragadeshBS/PragadeshBS/README.md

 # Hi there, I am **Pragadesh BS** < :octocat: /> #

-Currently studying B.Tech Information Technology at [MIT, Anna University](https://mitindia.edu)
+:book: Currently studying B.Tech Information Technology at MIT, Anna University

 <!--
 **PragadeshBS/PragadeshBS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.